-Apple-W -Word Search The third tool available is activated by Apple-W, and lets you look through the Writer's dictionary in a variety of ways.
+The third tool available is activated by Apple-W, and lets you look through the Writer's dictionary in a variety of ways.
 Place the cursor on (or one space after) a word and press Apple-W. The word will be highlighted and the word search box will appear with the word listed at the top.
 You can also press Apple-W with your cursor on a blank space (not right after a word) and then type in your "search" word after the word search box appears.

-HIGHLIGHT CHOICE WITH 🕇 OR 🛧, THEN PRESS ELEMENTS.
-WORD SEARCH to press various keys on your computer.
+HIGHLIGHT CHOICE WITH + (JR T / THEN PRESS GENERAL WORD SEARCH ation what you read about in the manual.4 referense to press various keys on your computer.
 Even though your screen, you can't hurt your system.
-And if an always start the program again.4 ce you have with the Bank Street Writer Plus, the ith it; the more you can use it, the more uses you e Writer you can write anything that you would for, from the simplest note to the most complicated ter than a typewriter and the results are always es, or inserts due to errors.↓ ANAGRAM SEARCH to know to use the Write with another word proces riter Plus is very easy to use.
-If you have never gram before, this manual will tell you all you need er.
-If you have some experience with a computer or sor, you probably will be able to start using the Writer without reading 1 his manual, since all the necessary commands appear or et can then serve as a reference manual (see the
+And if an always start the program again.∉ ce you have with the Bank Street Writer Plus, the ith it; the more you can use it, the more uses you e Writer you can write anything that you would for, from the simplest note to the most complicated ter than a typewriter and the results are always es, or inserts due to errors.4 ANAGRAM SEARCH riter Plus is very easy to use.
+If you have never gram before, this manual will tell you all you need Writer Witnout reading t gram before, this manual will tell you ally you need .
+If you have some experience with a computer or sor, you probably will be able to start using the his manual, since all the necessary commands appear ou t can then serve as a Designeence